 One major organization that has helped get youth involved in pursuing a career in technology is known as Girls Who Code.
 The gender gap in technology and engineering has been getting worse since the 1980s.
 Women who made up 37% of computer science graduates have now been reduced down to 18%.
 Girls Who Code has taken the school system by storm educating more girls year after year about coding and getting them excited about entering this vast realm of possibilities.
 It offers opportunities to explore coding as well as teaching young girls how to work and collaborate with others.
 This also gives them the opportunities to move on and work with major companies such as Facebook, Twitter, Pixar, Yahoo, Microsoft, and Warner Brothers, to name a few.
 These young girls are taking initiative, going after their dreams, and obtaining stable jobs while doing it.

 This goes to show that you do not always need money to be successful and explore new outlets of expression.
 Although there is no real definition for a “teen entrepreneur,” I think it is safe to say that anyone can be an entrepreneur as long as they set their mind to it.

 My name is Payton DiNardo.
-I am seventeen years old and a senior year at Valley Academy of Arts and Sciences in Granada Hills, CA. I am an active member in Leadership, Choir, and Yearbook.
+I am seventeen years old and a high school senior in Granada Hills, CA. I am an active member in Leadership, Choir, and Yearbook.
 Last semester, I learned about an amazing internship opportunity from a teacher at my school.
 I took a chance and applied, and I was fortunate to be selected where I joined the team at Edlio as an intern.
 I have already grown so much working here and know that as time continues to go by I will learn more skills to help me obtain my future goals.
 After high school, I plan on attending NYU and working on music production.
 I have always been interested in music, and I cannot wait to see what the future holds.